penwern/curate-documentation.github.io/docs/documentation.markdown

-*If you need to ingest content using another protocol, either to adhere to institutional policy or for workloads that are larger than the webuploader is able to handle, please read the* *Curate Mission Control and SFTP sections*
+*If you need to ingest content using another protocol, either to adhere to institutional policy or for workloads that are larger than the web uploader is able to handle, please read the* *Curate Mission Control and SFTP sections*

 Try uploading files and folders (you can upload any complex folder